mantolo/wireframe-app/README.md

 # wireframe-app
-fullstack application client part as personal boilerplate
+fullstack application as personal boilerplate, it's for academic perprose